crowbarz/aiopioneer/README.md

 - The `system_query_source_name` has been renamed to `query_source_name` to avoid being sent during AVR device info queries
 - The `query_sources` method has been removed. `PioneerAVRParams.get_runtime_param(PARAM_QUERY_SOURCES)` should be used instead
 - The `update_zones` method has been removed.
 Change the AVR zones by recreating the `PioneerAVR` object with the new zones
-- The `PioneerAVR.initial_update` property has moved to run-time param `PARAM_ZONES_INITIAL_REFRESH` and is now a set of `Zone`.
+- The `PioneerAVR.initial_update` property has moved to run-time parameter `PARAM_ZONES_INITIAL_REFRESH` and is now a set of `Zone`.
 The `PioneerAVRParams.zones_initial_refresh` property is provided as a convenience to access this run-time parameter
 - System parameters have been re-termed as run-time parameters to better reflect their function

 ### 0.7